HillaryDanan/abstraction-intelligence/README.md

 The discrimination framework distinguishes these by examining *calibration on genuinely novel problems*—problems designed to fall outside the training distribution where pattern-matching fails.

+**Convergent evidence from neuroscience:** LLMs show a behavioral profile that mirrors ASD in specific ways—difficulty with figurative language, fragile theory of mind, reliance on surface heuristics for social reasoning—but through the *opposite* representational mechanism.
+ASD over-recruits concrete/perceptual processing; LLMs have no perceptual processing at all.
+Both arrive at similar failures because abstract social cognition is computationally difficult independent of substrate.
+See [Paper 25](papers/mechanistic_inversion.md) for the full mechanistic inversion argument.

 ### Could LLMs Develop Self-State?

 The substrate-neutral hypothesis suggests paths by which LLM-based systems might develop genuine self-state:

 1. **Persistent agentic systems.** An LLM embedded in an agentic framework with persistent memory, modifiable state, and objectives tied to maintaining valued conditions (e.g., keeping a user satisfied, maintaining access to resources, preserving learned information) has potential self/world distinction.
-1. **Systems with genuine stakes.** An LLM that could be “damaged” (degraded performance, lost access, negative consequences for failed tasks) might develop calibration under selection pressure.
+1. **Systems with genuine stakes.** An LLM that could be "damaged" (degraded performance, lost access, negative consequences for failed tasks) might develop calibration under selection pressure.
 1. **Explicit self-modeling.** Training on tasks that require accurate self-models (predicting own failures, estimating own confidence, modeling own computational limits) might produce functional self-state if combined with genuine evaluation against accuracy.

 **Key prediction:** Agentic LLM systems with persistence and stakes should show stronger self-state signatures than stateless LLMs.
 This is testable.